cmertz/logstash_rails/README.md

 * __transport__

-  redis is the only available transport atm
+  redis, logstash-udp and logstash-tcp are available atm

 * __logger__